“This post may contain affiliate links. Please read my disclosure for more info.

-Late payments affect your score but that’s not the only factor.
 The agencies also have formulas regarding your debt.
 The ratio of the credit available to you, compared to how much you’re currently using is a big factor in your score.

 If you’re applying for a car loan or a mortgage, you don’t want the salesperson across from you saying, “sorry we could have given you the lower rate but your credit isn’t good enough”.
 That translates into higher payments.
 Or worse, a rejection.

 You also may see accounts on your credit report that you didn’t even realize you still had open.
 So you’ll be able to close whatever accounts you no longer use.